- Rutgers University Copyright Policy

-The RUetd deposit agreement confirms that the responsibility for obtaining copyright permissions rests with the student.
+The Rutgers digital repository deposit agreement, which is part of the ETD Administrator site, confirms that the responsibility for obtaining copyright permissions rests with the student.
 It requires each author to represent that the thesis or dissertation and its abstract do not infringe or violate any rights of others and that the author has obtained written permissions, when necessary, from the owner(s) of each third party copyrighted matter to be included in the thesis or dissertation and will supply copies of such upon request by the graduate school.
 It is the student’s responsibility to obtain permissions for uses that exceed fair use or for which fair use does not apply.
-Your adviser may be able to help you in making fair use assessments on use of third-party works.
+Your adviser may be able to help you in making fair use assessments on the use of third-party works.

 - Fair use supports the use of an amount appropriate to your research objectives and is closely tied to critical analysis.

 - Always provide attribution in the form of a citation.

 - The use of archival material also customarily involves a credit line to the archive.

 - Ensure that there are no concerns related to privacy and publicity rights, confidentiality, patents, trademarks, contracts, licenses, other laws or regulations that would violate the rights of others.

 - Use should not interfere with the market for the original work.

 - If any license agreement applies to the works you wish to use, you need to consult the license terms.
 Many online licenses permit noncommercial scholarly uses or permit fair use of works.

 - Generally, you should not alter or modify any third-party work being used in your dissertation without permission from the copyright holder.